armageden/learning_path/README.md

 # learning_path
-Tihs repo is my journy to learn code
+This repo is my journy to learn code